CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

 ## Task 2: Create a lakehouse and upload data

-Now your workspace is ready, let’s create a new lakehouse to store and analyze your data.
+Now your workspace is ready, let’s create a new Lakehouse to store and analyze your data.

 1. In the newly created workspace, click the **+ New Item (1)** button and search for **Lakehouse (2)** and select **Lakehouse (3)**.